DukeEnglish/mt-class/syllabus.md

 active_tab: syllabus
 ---

 Slides will be posted after each lecture.
-I generally consider slides to visual aids for the lecture, so I urge you to read the source material (especially the textbook) rather than relying on the slides.
+I consider slides to be visual aids for the lecture, so I urge you to read the source material (especially the textbook) and not to rely extensively on the slides.

 <table class="table table-striped">
   <tbody>